MerrionComputing/CQRSAzure/README.md

 ## Prerequisites

 In order to compile the source code for this plug in you will need to have Visual Studio 2015 and to have installed the Visual Studio SDK.

+## Beginners guide

+I recommend reading the WIKI pages for this project - and there is a "Recommended Reading" page there too to help you get started with the concepts of CQRS and of event sourcing.